tomaszsita/elerning-api-demo/Decisions.md

 **Trade-off**: Slightly more complex, but business value of keeping history outweighs the complexity.

 ### Transactions
-Used simple operations without complex locking.
-For production, I'd add pessimistic locking to handle concurrent enrollments, but the current approach works well for the challenge scope.
+The original EnrollmentService used pessimistic locking for concurrent enrollment safety, but I simplified it in CourseService for better testability.
+For production, I'd keep the pessimistic locking approach.

 ## Requirements Coverage